Kasatochi Island: Observations

 Another observation in the field was the surprising existence of "legacies" (remnants of an ecosystem that escape total destruction) on Kasatochi, whose eruption was thought to have destroyed every sign of life down to its soil.
 This was previously not thought possible in a volcanic eruption of this magnitude.
 One specific example was the survival of arthropods, as most found during 2009 were either survivors of the disaster or their progeny.

 One of the greater contributing factors to recolonization on Kasatochi is the different methods of dispersal.
 These are the methods that are planned to bring back the largest amount of species; however, the survival of these species depends on the ability of the island to stabilize its present ecosystem.
-At present, it is found that most immigrants(whether by wind, flight, water, etc.) fail to find suitable habitats, so while they are continually being introduced, the majority will die.
+At present, it is found that most immigrants (whether by wind, flight, water, etc.) fail to find suitable habitats, so while they are continually being introduced, the majority will die.
 These dispersal methods will lead to greater species diversity only when the terrestrial habitat stabilizes in response to abiotic and external forces.

-These few examples of learned patterns by monitoring how the ecosystem of Kasatochi returns to a new equilibrium and comparing the data to similar islands are helping further scientists' understanding of terrestrial-marine interactions and allowing for new knowledge of ecosystem reassembly after a devastating natural disaster.
+These examples of learned patterns by monitoring how the ecosystem of Kasatochi returns to a new equilibrium and comparing the data to similar islands are helping further scientists' understanding of terrestrial-marine interactions and allowing for new knowledge of ecosystem reassembly after a natural disaster.